-Like most other people my first trip to Europe was fast – with an itinerary aiming to visit numerous cities in only a few weeks and tick off as many key sites as possible.
+My first trip to Europe was fast.
+Like many others I thought the best way to visit Europe the first time was on a group bus tour with an itinerary which visited numerous cities in only a few weeks and ticked off as many key sites as possible.

-If you’re planning your first trip here’s the 8 must visit European cities which I believe you should include to get a real feel for the continent.
+If you’re planning your first trip here are 8 must see cities for first time in Europe which I believe to be the best places to visit in Europe for first timers to get a real feel for the continent.

 It’s easy to get to Paris from London thanks to the Eurostar or buses which take the ferry to Calais from Dover.
 Check out the Eiffel Tower, Notre Dame, see the Mona Lisa at Musee du Louvre, and the Moulin Rouge (whether you see a show there or not).